HHS/TANF-app/docs/User-Research/Stakeholders-and-Personas.md

 ### OFA analysts

-OFA analysts review, analyze, and report on STT’s TANF data that’s submitted through TDRS.
+OFA analysts review, analyze, and report on STT’s TANF data that’s submitted through TDP.
 They also help STTs through the transmission process by offering support and guidance around data quality (including fatal/warning edits).
 Analysts in the Tribal TANF Division also play a direct role communicating submission status, resubmission requests, and various reports to Tribes.

 **Supporting Documentation**

 - [Description of the OFA support mailbox](<https://hhsgov.sharepoint.com/:w:/r/sites/TANFDataPortalOFA-UserResearch/Shared%20Documents/User%20Research/OFA%20Resource%20Mailbox%20notes.docx?d=w2542a110040b44c1b82706a54c6ec9f2&csf=1&web=1&e=O5meXQ>) :lock:

-### OFA admins
+### OFA system admins

 OFA admins are members of the TANF Data Division.
 They oversee the collection and processing of TANF data and ensure OFA analysts have what they need to do their work.